Strickland v. Washington: Opinion of the Court

 Counsel does, however, have a duty to make "reasonable investigations, or to make a reasonable decision that makes particular investigations unnecessary."
-After all, strategic decisions made in light of a reasonable investigation and compared to plausible options are virtually unchallengeable.
-By contrast, strategic choices made after less than complete investigation are reasonable only to the extent that reasonable professional judgments justify the curtailment of counsel's investigation.
-The judgments may be informed by statements the defendant himself makes to counsel and the effects of previous strategic choices.
+After all, strategic decisions made in light of a reasonable investigation and compared to plausible options are "virtually unchallengeable".
+By contrast, strategic choices made after less than complete investigation are reasonable only to the extent that "reasonable professional judgments" justify the curtailment of counsel's investigation.
+Counsel is strongly presumed to have "made all significant decisions in the exercise of reasonable professional judgment".